biomed-AI/SCHAP/README.md

 ## Accessing SCHAP
 The website link is available at https://bio-web1.nscc-gz.cn/database/SCHAP.
 The application is free and open to all users with no login requirement.
-The analyzedresults are easily downloaded via URL.
+The analyzed results are easily downloaded via URL.

 ## Requirements